KatherineMichel/katherinemichel.github.io/doc/blog/favorite-conference-snapshots.md

 My friend Melanie Arbor takes great profile pics.
 At DjangoCon US 2017, she took my pic, and I loved it.
 I've used it as my social media profile pic since then, but it's getting a bit dated.
 I saw her at PyCon US and asked her if she would be willing to take a new profile pic of me.
 It turned out that she had already created a "Profile Pic Palooza" open space for Saturday at 3 pm.
 As a bonus, I got to catch up with Chalmer Lowe for the first time since PyCon 2019.

 ![](favorite-conference-snapshots/pycon-us-2024-me-and-benedict.jpg)
-When I create this page of favorite conference snapshots, Benedict Kofi Amofah tweeted to me that he'd be in the gallery soon.
+When I created this page of favorite conference snapshots, Benedict Kofi Amofah tweeted to me that he'd be in the gallery soon.
 I took him up on it. :)

 ![](favorite-conference-snapshots/pycon-us-2024-black-python-devs-durham.png)
 Although not a typical snapshot, this screenshot from K. Jay Miller's keynote about Black Python Devs is special to me.
 They are snapshots from DjangoCon US 2023 in Durham, North Carolina.
 Jay highlighted DjangoCon US as a place where Black Python Devs were empowered.